adsp-polito/2024-P9-RAG-MARCO/README.md

 └── report
 ```
 ## Installation
-To run this project, you need to install the Weights & Biases library (wandb).
+To run this project, you need to install the packages available in the stable_system notebook.
 You can install it via pip:<br/>
 ```bash
 pip install wandb
 pip install datasets